 Our residency year is an intensive 14-month preparation process for all tracks.
-Students should expect to devote 60 plus hours each week to the combined roles of classroom teacher and full-time graduate student.
+Residents should expect to devote 60 plus hours each week to the combined roles of classroom teacher and full-time graduate student.
 On a good day, the schedule can be demanding.
-On a challenging day, you’ll find yourself juggling priorities – like an exam to study for and a lesson plan to design.
-During the residency year, you should expect that there will be little time for activities or interests outside the program.
+On a challenging day, you’ll find yourself juggling priorities – like exam prep and a lesson plan to design.
+During the residency year, you should expect that there will be little free time outside the demands of the program.

 The Residency Year: